Amsterdam

 Hotel TwentySeven - Small Luxury Hotels of the World

 Hotel TwentySeven occupies the former headquarters of the Bank of the Netherlands, built in 1915 on Dam Square, facing the Royal Palace.
 Sixteen suites spread over five floors, all different, some with direct views of the Palace.
-We tested a suite on the third: oak parquet, coffered ceilings, Carrara marble bathroom, king-size bed under a 3.80 m height.
+We tested a third-floor suite: oak parquet, coffered ceilings, Carrara marble bathroom, king-size bed under a height of 3.80m.
 Service is discreet, almost invisible, with a ratio of one staff member per room.
-The Bougainville restaurant on the ground floor has held a Michelin star since 2019.
-From 909 € per night, it's one of Amsterdam's most expensive addresses, but the Booking score of 9.5/10 from 244 reviews reflects rare consistency.
+The Bougainville table on the ground floor has held a Michelin star since 2019.
+From 909 € per night, it is one of Amsterdam's priciest addresses, but the Booking score of 9.5/10 from 244 reviews reflects rare consistency.
 We recommend for a special occasion, not for a routine weekend ✨

 What makes this hotel unique

-• 1915 banking building listed as a historic monument, Art Nouveau façade
+• 1915 banking building listed as historic monument, Art nouveau façade

-• Restaurant Bougainville: 1 Michelin star, chef Jaimie van Heije
+• Bougainville restaurant: 1 Michelin star, chef Jaimie van Heije

-• Location on the Dam, 30 m from the Royal Palace and 200 m from the Nieuwe Kerk
+• Location on the Dam, 30m from the Royal Palace and 200m from Nieuwe Kerk

 • Booking score 9.5/10 from 244 reviews, member of Small Luxury Hotels of the World